abtin/notes/2022/July.md

 ### July 20, 2022

 - Azure python functions impl is utterly weird.
 I'm wondering why instead of using Flask, they invented their own http server.

+### July 21, 2022

+- I thought gcp docs were bad.
+Azure took it to the next level.